TheRdMelon/pixelplanet/README.md

 If command is defined, it will be executed after every backup (just one command, with no arguments, like "dosomething.sh"), this is useful for synchronisation with a storage server i.e..

 Alternatively you can run it with pm2, just like pixelplanet.
 An example ecosystem-backup.example.yml file will be located in the build directory.

+Note:
+- You do not have to run backups or historical view, it's optional.

 ### Historical view